suprafly/replicant/README.md

 Some sample defaults have been left to illustrate how to implement the basic Ansible tasks that you will need.
 Customize and conquer!

+## Usage

+Open a terminal in this directory and run: `./replicant.sh`

+I keep this on a USB stick, and I run it directly off of the stick.
+In Thunar this is trivial:

+* Mount and open the drive
+* Open this directory
+* Right-click -> 'Open Terminal Here'
+* ./replicate.sh

 ## Instructions

 You'll need to edit some Ansible tasks to get this to work.
 You can find them in: `bin/ansible/roles/replicant/tasks`